minecraft-dev/mcdev.io/_docs/create.md

 ![Project Settings Page](/assets/gettingstarted/projectsettings.png)

 Once you have set the name and path to what you want, and click next, it will automatically create your project based on the settings you gave it.
-For `Forge` and `LiteLoader` projects this may take a considerable amount of time, as the automatic project creator will run `./gradlew setupDecompWorkspace` for you, which can take a lot of time, especially if you haven't ran it before.
+For `Forge` projects this may take a considerable amount of time, as the automatic project creator will run `./gradlew setupDecompWorkspace` for you, which can take a lot of time, especially if you haven't ran it before.